Chapter 22 : Communication Breakdown

 We both started laughing, and thankfully he didn’t question me any further; he put his arm around my shoulder and we started to walk outside.
 I grabbed his hand from my shoulder and as I flung his arm away from me, he spun around clumsily as if his arm had been the only thing holding him in place and I had just thrown him off balance.
-We went to sit in the front yard, laughing, and continued talking for a little while longer until the last of the sun’s light disappeared below the horizon, at which point I went back inside to continue writing my letter and overthinking everything that had just happened.
+We went to sit in the front garden, laughing, and continued talking for a little while longer until the last of the sun’s light disappeared below the horizon, at which point I went back inside to continue writing my letter and overthinking everything that had just happened.

 “Where’ve you been?”
 Mandy asked, looking up from her book when I walked into our room with my parchment, quill, and ink.

 “Nowhere,” I said.
 She raised an eyebrow at me, and I added, “Er, I was just outside… enjoying the sunset.
 Great sunset today.”
 That part was true at least!

 I felt like I was lying to Mandy, and I didn’t like it – although in fact, this was really the first time I had ever done so.
-I had never shared any of my personal secrets with Charlotte; as much as I loved her, her reputation as Slytherin House’s biggest gossip was not without reason!
+I had never really had secrets before – especially not with a friend like Charlotte, whose reputation as Slytherin House’s biggest gossip was not without reason.
 Usually she had the sense not to spread tales about me around, unless she found them too interesting to conceal.
 Mandy and I had always shared everything with each other, but my changing feelings toward Sirius were something I couldn’t even admit to myself – and I didn’t know what reaction to expect if I told Mandy, she’d kill me.
 She’d been through enough this summer, and I didn’t want her to have to deal with something else she wouldn’t like, such as the fact that I might be starting to like the guy she’d had a crush on for six years.